 It's bar-none the best at keeping your mind focused and sharp when it comes to BS in the information age.

-Self-Evaluated Course Option Student since Nov 12 2014
+Instructor-Evaluated Option Student since Nov 12 2014 Day 1411 of enrollment

 An amazing course!
 I bought the book and decided that taking the course would also be a great idea.
 Quite comprehensive and easy to follow.
 I loved every moment of it